 There are several ways you can make a submission:

 1 - Make a submission online This is a quick and easy way to have your say.
 You can keep the submission as long or as short as you like.
 Submissions written in your own words that describe how you feel about the issue have an impact on MPs considering the issue.
 Remember - be clear, concise and polite.
-Go to the online submission page and scroll down to enter the verification.
+Go to the online submission page (action now closed; other ways you can support us here) and scroll down to enter the verification.

-2 - Send an online form submission via the Labour Party To go to the online form submission click here.
+2 - Send an online form submission via the Labour Party To go to the online form submission click here (action now closed; other ways you can support us here).
 This is the simplest option - it is ideal for people who want to quickly put their name to a submission.
 It can only take a matter of seconds of your time and adds your voice to the call to stop animal testing of legal highs!
 Even better though - take the time to edit the suggested submission and write in your own words why no animal testing of legal highs should be allowed.

 3 - Send in a written submission we have prepared Print out the pdf file, sign it and submit it by post.
 There's space included for you to add more if you wish to, and please do - your personal thoughts can make a real difference to the submission.
 Feel free to print out copies for your friends, family and colleagues to complete!
 The select committee needs two copies of written submissions.
 You will need to make a second copy and send them both to the Committee Secretariat at the address below.
 Committee Secretariat / Primary Production / Parliament Buildings / Wellington (stamp required - please post by 4 Oct 2013)